KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Methodology

 \subsubsection{Goal Extraction}

-The process begins by translating a natural-language \emph{Task} description into a formal goal specification.
-Human instructions are often ambiguous, underspecified, or misaligned with the environment state, requiring contextual grounding to produce a valid PDDL goal.
-Conditioning $\text{LLM}_{\text{goal}}$ on the environment \emph{Objects} (see example prompt in Fig.~\ref{fig:prompt}) yields a goal representation consistent with the instantiated entities, attributes, and relations:
+The process begins by translating a natural-language \emph{Task} into a formal goal specification.
+Since human instructions are often ambiguous or misaligned with the environment, contextual grounding is required.
+Conditioning $\text{LLM}{\text{goal}}$ on the environment \emph{Objects} produces a goal consistent with the available entities, attributes, and relations: